Image Credit: NASA/JPL

 Enceladus Surface Features

-The surface of Enceladus, a moon of Saturn, is covered in "pit chains."
-Chains of pits form in surface regolith (material) along cracks, and by measuring their depths we can produce a global map of Enceladus' regolith depth.
+The surface of Enceladus, one of Saturn's moons, is covered in "pit chains."
+Chains of pits form in surface regolith (loose material) along cracks, and by measuring their depths we can produce a global map of regolith depth.
 That map, along with the positioning of pit chains, can provide information about Enceladus' formation history and its continued activity.

 |